 The Magnolia Society attracts magnoliaphiles from all walks of life and all parts of the world.
 This month, we catch up with Ethan Guthrie, the Greenhouse and Nursery Manager at Smithgall Woodland Garden in Gainsville, Georgia, which is a northern satellite garden of the Atlanta Botanical Gardens.
-Ethan is serving as the host for the annual meeting of the Society in Athens, Georgia, from March 21-23, 2014.
+Ethan served as the host for our 2014 annual meeting of the Society in Athens, Georgia.

 Q: What are your favorite types of magnolias?